Mihai Șubă

+Chess career

-Born in Bucharest, Romania, Șubă, won the Romanian Chess Championship in 1980, 1981, and 1985.
-Suba began playing chess at 19 years old, making him an anomaly among grandmasters.
+Born in Bucharest, Romania, Șubă won the Romanian Chess Championship in 1980, 1981, and 1985. Șubă began playing chess at the late age of 19 years old, making him an anomaly among grandmasters.
 He attended the University of Bucharest and trained in the university's chess club, where his passion for chess grew quickly.
-His rate of progress was that of a prodigy: by age 27 he had won several local championships and achieved a FIDE rating of 2460.
+He progressed rapidly and by age 27 he had won several local championships and achieved a FIDE rating of 2460.

-Suba first came to wide attention in 1982 when he finished second, after Zoltán Ribli, at Băile Herculane.
+Șubă first came to wide attention in 1982 when he finished second, after Zoltán Ribli, at Băile Herculane.
 At the 1982 Las Palmas Interzonal, he finished third, behind Ribli and former World Champion Vasily Smyslov, just missing qualification for the Candidates Matches. Șubă finished first at Dortmund 1983, and equal first at Prague 1985 and Timișoara 1987.

+At the Lloyds Bank Masters tournament in London in 1988, citing difficulties in obtaining visas and participation in tournaments, as well as blackmail threats by Romanian authorities, Șubă defected from Romania and applied for British political asylum for himself and his son, and planned to have his wife and younger son join them in the future.

-In August 1988, he sought political asylum in Britain, and he played for England at the 1989 European Team Chess Championship, though he started playing for Romania again in 1992.
-In 2017 he switched his national federation to Spain.
+He played for England at the 1989 European Team Chess Championship, though he started playing for Romania again in 1992.
+In 2017 he switched his national federation to Spain. Șubă still participated in chess tournaments later in life.

-Șubă is the author of the book Dynamic Chess Strategy and of the monograph The Hedgehog.
+Șubă was the author of the book Dynamic Chess Strategy (1991) and of the monograph The Hedgehog (2000).